 YMMV: The Fairly OddParents

-Accidental Aesop: One episode gives us the dangers of going on dating sites.
+Accidental Aesop: "The Odd Couple" gives us the dangers of going on dating sites.
 Not everyone is just like their online profiles.

 "Fairy Idol" shows penguins living at the North Pole.
 Not just a few, but a whole rookery (though a lot of American cartoons show penguins as North Pole animals rather than South Pole/Antarctic animals, so it's not that much of a surprise).

 "Land Before Timmy" has Timmy wishing for a world without technology.
 This brings the dinosaurs back to life, meaning that the writers think dinosaurs went extinct because of technology.